victorporof/firefox-restartless-template/README.md

 Open Firefox Developer Tools using Ctrl/Cmd+Shift+I and you'll see your new addon in the Toolbox.

+## Debugging

+Starting with Firefox 31 ([download Aurora](https://www.mozilla.org/en-US/firefox/channel/#aurora)), you can easily debug your add-on using the built-in developer tools.
+Simply go to the [about:addons](about:addons) page and click the "Debug" button next to your add-on.
+Keep in mind that scripts are lazily evaluated, so if no code was executed, no source files will be shown.

 ## Theming

 Starting with Firefox 29, the developer tools can be "light" or "dark" themed, based on a user preference in the Options panel of the Toolbox.
 To make your add-on look good regardless of the theme, you should use the `.theme-dark` and `.theme-light` selectors, as exemplified in [skin/style.css](https://github.com/victorporof/Restartless-Template/blob/master/skin/style.css).